Random Planted Forest: a directly interpretable tree ensemble: Simulations

 \section{Simulations}

-In this section, we conduct an extensive simulation study in order to arrive at an understanding of how the random planted forest copes with different settings and how it compares to other methods.
-We consider the regression setup
+In this section we conduct an extensive simulation study in order to arrive at an understanding of how rpf copes with different settings and how it compares to other methods.
+For each of 100 Monte-Carlo simulations $s=1,\dots,100$ we consider the regression setup